hackclub/hackclub/workshops/interactive_maps/README.md

 - `font-family: ` specifies the fonts to use.
 - `background: ` sets the background of an element.
 It accepts text, rgb, rgba, and hex values.

-After this, let's give some life into our buttons through a pulsing animation.
+The next part is what gives life to our buttons.
 This is a bit of intermediate CSS, so you don't have to understand what's happening now.
 However, I shall link the W3S reference after the snippet.
 ```css
 @keyframes pulse {
   0% {